seven5/seven5.github.io/art-summ.md

 {% endhighlight  %}

-This structure definition uses `s5.BooleanAttribute` and `s5.StringAttribute` instead of go's builtin `bool` and `string` because Seven5 does some extra bookkeeping around each attribute.
+This structure definition uses `s5.BooleanAttribute` and `s5.StringAttribute` instead of Go's builtin `bool` and `string` because Seven5 does some extra bookkeeping around each attribute.
 Let's define a constraint, which is just a function: